abhirav21/basic-resume-parser/Readme.md

 skype: sweet-liker

-Result will be skype key with sweet-liker value in Resume object.
+The result will be skype key with sweet-liker value in the Resume object.
 So it can be extended with simple lines of data, e.g. address or first name or whatever.

 Note, that these rules are unreliable, cause can touch sensitive data from context, e.g. "I don't have a skype, but I have IM".
-After parsing that string data in Resume will be as key skype and value but I have IM.
-So use on your own risk.
+After parsing that string data in the Resume will be as key skype and value but I have IM.
+So use at your own risk.

-regular - fires on full data of file.
-It just search the first matches by regular expression, e.g:
+regular - fires on full data of the file.
+It just searches the first matches by regular expression, e.g:
 ```
 regular: {
     name: [